-The above outcomes will not occur under most current airport area planning approaches which tend to be localized, politically and functionally fragmented, and often conflicted.
-A new integrated approach is required bringing together airport planning, urban and regional planning, and business-site planning domains in a synergistic manner so that future Aerotropolis development will be more economically efficient, aesthetically pleasing, and socially and environmentally sustainable.
+The above outcome will not occur under most current airport area planning approaches which tend to be localized, politically and functionally fragmented, and often conflicted.
+A new integrated approach is required bringing together airport planning, urban and regional planning, and business-site planning domains in a synergistic manner so that future Aerotropolis development will be more economically efficient, aesthetically pleasing, socially vibrant, and environmentally sustainable.
 The real question is not whether Aerotropolises will evolve around major airports (they surely will).
 It's whether they will form and grow in an intelligent manner, minimizing problems and bringing about the greatest returns to the airport, its users, businesses, surrounding communities, and the larger region it serves.

 "The true challenge is planning to get the Aerotropolis right.
 If there is not appropriate planning, airport-area development will be spontaneous, haphazard, economically inefficient, and ultimately unsustainable.
 The aerotropolis model brings together airport planning, urban and regional planning, and business-site planning to create a new urban form that is highly competitive, attractive, and sustainable."